VigyanShaala-Tech/data-pipeline/scripts/Readme.md

-# Kalpana Incubator Data Remapping
+# Kalpana Incubator

-Welcome to the "Code" folder of the Kalpana Incubator Data Remapping.
+Welcome to the "Code" folder of the Kalpana Incubator.
 This repository contains scripts and code snippets for processing and cleaning data from various sources related to student information.
 The goal is to extract, clean, and store data in both MySQL databases and Excel files for analysis and reporting purposes.

 ## Folder Structure: